 Rather than blindly following the approach, she says, it can be helpful to understand the psychology behind it.
 And critically, social psychology also offers insight into specific ways to get more out of each step in the process.

-“The science is what explains the magic,” says David Schonthal, a clinical associate professor of innovation and entrepreneurship at Kellogg, as well as a senior director at IDEO.
+“The science is what explains the magic,” says David Schonthal, a clinical professor of strategy at Kellogg and director of the Levy Institute for Entrepreneurial Practice.
 He and Thompson recently published a paper on this topic and teach a course together on using creativity as a business tool.

 So why does design thinking work?
 And how can businesses effectively apply these principles themselves?
 Thompson and Schonthal explain.